-If you are unable to attend an Additional Support Service appointment please contact the service directly to advise and reschedule.
+If you are unable to attend an Additional Support Service appointment, please contact the service directly to advise and reschedule.

-Educational programs
+Educational Programs

 Families are their children's first and most influential teacher.
-Long Day Care, Occasional Care and 4-Year-Old Kindergarten professionals and educators work in partnership with families to identify a development plan for your child based on individual skills, strengths, interests, dispositions and needs to achieve optimal outcomes for children.

-Programs are play-based and equally incorporate both indoor and outdoor play opportunities to extend each child's learning and development.
+Long Day Care and Kindergarten professionals and educators work in partnership with families to identify a development plan for your child based on individual skills, strengths, interests, dispositions and needs to achieve optimal outcomes for children.
+Programs are play-based and equally, incorporate indoor and outdoor play opportunities to extend each child's learning and development.